dlerhetal/VU-VIRT-DATA-PT-08-2023-U-LOLC-MWTH-MOD12/README.md

 This README text file
 1 NoSQL_setup_starter.ipynb file
 1 NoSQL_analysis_starter.ipynb file
-1 folder named Resources, containing establishments.json and establishments.zip
+1 folder named Resources (containing establishments.json and establishments.zip)
 1 establishments.json which is empty
 1 establishments.zip which is where the actual establishments.json is located